photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Also, ensure that you configure at least 4 GB of swap space.

     !!! note ""
-        To further simplify the setup for you, we also offer [a batch script](https://dl.photoprism.app/docker/windows/install.bat) that you can run in the directory where you want to install PhotoPrism:
+        Running the following commands will automatically download all required config files and start the server for you:

         ```bat
         curl.exe -o install.bat https://dl.photoprism.app/docker/windows/install.bat
         install.bat
         ```

-        This will automatically download all required config files and start the server for you.
-Before you run the script, make sure you have [Docker Desktop installed on your Windows PC](https://docs.docker.com/desktop/install/windows-install/).
+        Before you run this, make sure you are in the directory where you want to install PhotoPrism and that [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) is installed and started on your PC.

 === "macOS"